anttesdev/alx-higher_level_programming/README.md

  This is alx higher level programming.
-We will start with learning python.